PostHog/posthog.com/contents/handbook/people/compensation.md

 ## Cost of Living
 ​
 We use Cost Of Living numbers provided by [Numbeo](https://www.numbeo.com/cost-of-living/in/San-Francisco).
-To get your local Cost Of Living rate, compare your city with San Francisco.
+To get your local Cost of Living rate, compare your city with San Francisco.
 ​
 In this example, the calculation for London, UK would be \$5,953/\$8,365 = 0.71.
 Then, \$160,000 x 0.71 = \$113,600.

 We apply a floor to the Cost of Living.
-This is because it turns out that market rates for many roles do not linearly reflect Cost Of Living, and running the above formula in lower Cost Of Living areas often resulted in a below market rate figure.
+This is because it turns out that market rates for many roles do not linearly reflect Cost of Living, and running the above formula in lower Cost of Living areas often resulted in a below market rate figure.
 However, we do not wish to use local market rate for roles since the data is too granular to be statistically meaningful (we'd need a benchmark for every role in every geography - for more niche roles, this just wouldn't be possible).

 The Cost of Living floor means we may pay above the top 25% of market in certain locations.
 This sounds like it would harm our capital efficiency - however, in reality, this affects low Cost of Living areas, so the effect is nowhere near as pronounced when compared to, for example, paying the highest rates in San Francisco.
 This also means in many locations we should have an easier time recruiting the absolute best candidates.
 ​